Go to awork

 A task can be in several lists at the same time, or in no list.
 However, it always remains the same task.
 For example, if it is completed, it will be displayed as completed in all lists.

-This can also be done on existing tasks or in the task details using the Lists field.
+This can also be done on existing tasks

 If you hover between two tasks with the mouse pointer and click on the text Add task here, you create tasks between existing tasks in the list.